logicmoo/tuProlog/README.md

 ### **Installation** ###

 **Java version
-**Just unzip the release archive in a folder of your choice, and double click the executable 2p.jar
+**Just unzip the release archive in a folder of your choice, and double click the executable 2p.jar To exploit the new_lambda/3 predicate, please launch tuProlog as "javaw -jar 2p.jar", after setting the system path to the JDK -- otherwise, most operating systems will use a JRE, which does not contain the Java compiler, causing the new primitive to fail.
+We suggest that you set up a desktop shortcut icon with the proper launch command.

 **.NET version**
 Just unzip the release archive in a folder of your choice, and double click the executable 2p.exe